 - Badass Preacher: Swedish Chaplains regularly joined in battle.

 - Blood Knight: Charles

 - Big Lipped Alligator Moment: After the defeat at Poltava Charles and his surviving men took refuge for four years in the Ottoman Empire, in a bid to gain Turkish support against Russia.
 Even though there was no love lost between Russia and Turkey in those days, the Sultan was not keen on sending his men to fight in Sweden's war.
 The Swedes ended up being seen as simple freeloaders in the eyes of the Turks and and in February 1713 the so called "Skirmish At Bender" happened where Charles and about 1,000 Caroleans defended themselves against a Turkish army of 10,000 with orders to capture the king alive.
 The Turks eventually succeed when Charles tripped on his riding spurs and fell.
 It ended with a crowning moment of awesome though, when Charles and a few men had to ride a greatly circuitous passage through the length of Europe to Stralsund (which was Swedish territory at the time.)

-- The Big Guy: Augustus II "The Strong", Elector Of Saxony and King of Poland.
+- The Big Guy: Augustus II "The Strong", Elector Of Saxony and de facto King of Poland.
 Said to have been able to straighten out horseshoes with his bare hands.
-Peter the Great also was quite strong and very tall.

 - Celibate Hero: Charles.